remipassmoilesel/gitsearch/README.md

 ## Installation

 Gitsearch is a single executable.
-Drop it in a folder in your path and start use it.
+Drop it in a folder and start use it.
+Gitsearch has only be tested on GNU/Linux for the moment.

-TBC...
+    $ cd /tmp && \
+        curl -o gitsearch -L https://github.com/remipassmoilesel/gitsearch/releases/latest/download/gitsearch-linux && \
+        chmod +x gitsearch && \
+        sudo mv gitsearch /usr/local/bin

 ## Usage